Advising summarizes a few separate strains of academic activity in Populi:

 - Export XLS: Likewise, this lets you export a spreadsheet of all the students returned by your filter or only those you've selected.

-The individual student advising view shows you his transcript and academic flags.
+The individual student advising view shows you his transcript, term progress report, and academic flags.

-The transcript is much like the transcript presented in the Profile > Student tab, but with a few more options:
+Overview gives you a transcript much like the one presented in Profile > Student, but with a few more options:

 - The course abbreviation links to the course catalog.